The Purple Painted Lady® is always here to help her customers! (please LIKE my Facebook page by clicking on my business name to the left)

 So, please read all of our instructions! (did I stress that enough?!)

-Annie Sloan Lacquer is a clear matte water based varnish.
-It is a strong penetrating Lacquer meant to be used over wood, linoleum or concrete floors painted with Chalk Paint® for interior use. (in other words- Note- this is not recommended for outdoor use.)
+WATER BASED: Annie Sloan Lacquer is a clear water based varnish that comes in both Gloss and Matte.
+It is a strong penetrating Lacquer meant to be used over wood, linoleum or concrete floors painted with Chalk Paint®.
 It is the penetrating characteristic which makes it so hard.

-Also- since it is strong penetrating Lacquer…. if painting over an old wood floor, you may want to consider doing a test spot painting and sealing the floor in an inconspicuous area to confirm that the “strong penetrating Lacquer” does not pull up wood tannins or yellow hues up through your paint – especially is using a “white” Chalk Paint®.
+WHAT DOES A PENETRATING LACQUER MEAN?: Also- since it is strong penetrating Lacquer…. if painting over an old wood floor, you may want to consider doing a test spot painting and sealing the floor in an inconspicuous area to confirm that the “strong penetrating Lacquer” does not pull up wood tannins or yellow hues up through your paint – especially is using a “white” Chalk Paint®.
 If it does- then you may want to consider sealing your floor first with Zinsser bullseye Shellac.
+Shellac is meant for inside use only though.

 Whether your paint is applied as a wash or applied solidly with a foam roller, this robust lacquer will seal it perfectly when directions are followed.